cse163/book/book_source/source/module-8-images/lesson-23-reading-more-numpy-and-images/convolutions.md

 ##  Code Consideration

 The rules of Python being slow still apply to `numpy`: you want to avoid loops whenever possible.
 It turns out that for convolutions, there is not a clean way of writing this sliding window algorithm without loops.
-You'll get practice writing code with loops in the practice problem for today.
+You'll get practice writing code with loops in the practice problem for this lesson.

 ##  Your Task

 To reiterate, understanding the specific numbers in these kernels or why they compute what they do is not incredibly important.
 For us, the important part is the *algorithm* to compute the result of a convolution using some given kernel.
 The reason is we want you to be familiar with this algorithm since it has many different applications in image analysis (primarily in applications of machine learning to image analyses).
 This can be something helpful or interesting to look at in your project.
-So for this lesson, the goal will be to practice our understanding of convolutions and get some practice with with `numpy` code with images!
+So for this lesson, the goal will be to practice our understanding of convolutions and get some practice with `numpy` code with images!